By Karen Swallow Prior

 If this fruit is not visible in your interactions, then it is time to step away until time with the Lord and in the Word makes the fruit of the Spirit evident once again: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).

-KAREN SWALLOW PRIOR (@KSPrior) is a professor of English at Liberty University and author of numerous books, including On Reading Well: Finding the Good Life Through Great Books.
+KAREN SWALLOW PRIOR (@KSPrior) is a professor at Southeastern Baptist Theological Seminary and author of numerous books, including On Reading Well: Finding the Good Life Through Great Books.